LycheeOrg/LycheeOrg.github.io/docs/md/faq.md

 ### Can I migrate from a 64-bit system to a 32-bit system?

 Yes, but it's not trivial or recommended.
 After copying the database:
-1. Download [this](https://github.com/LycheeOrg/Lychee-Laravel/raw/54d00878949906c2efd4f6ddd9e79669637c58fb/database/migrations/2019_04_07_193345_fix_32bit.php) file to your `database/migrations/` folder.
+* 1 &mdash; Download [this](https://github.com/LycheeOrg/Lychee-Laravel/raw/54d00878949906c2efd4f6ddd9e79669637c58fb/database/migrations/2019_04_07_193345_fix_32bit.php) file to your `database/migrations/` folder.
-2. Run  the SQL command `delete from migrations where migration='2019_04_07_193345_fix_32bit';` to make sure it will run.
+* 2 &mdash; Run  the SQL command `delete from migrations where migration='2019_04_07_193345_fix_32bit';` to make sure it will run.
-3. Run `php artisan migrate`.
+* 3 &mdash; Run `php artisan migrate`.
 This should run a one-off migration that was originally added to allow 32-bit systems to migrate from Lychee v3.

 This will only work on top-level albums.
 Subalbums will require [manual intervention](https://github.com/LycheeOrg/Lychee-Laravel/issues/406#issuecomment-571378073).